nucypher/nucypher/docs/source/support/contribution.rst

 Versioning
 ^^^^^^^^^^

-The versioning scheme used is inspired by [semantic versioning 2.0](https://semver.org/), but adds development stage and release candidate tags.
+The versioning scheme used is inspired by `semantic versioning 2.0<https://semver.org/>`_, but adds development stage and release candidate tags.
 The basic idea:

-> MAJOR version when you make incompatible API changes,
+- MAJOR version when you make incompatible API changes
-> MINOR version when you add functionality in a backwards compatible manner, and
+- MINOR version when you add functionality in a backwards compatible manner
-> PATCH version when you make backwards compatible bug fixes.
+- PATCH version when you make backwards compatible bug fixes

-Two additional tags are used: ``-dev`` and ``-rc.x`` (ie ``v1.2.3-dev`` or ``v4.5.6-rc.0``)
+Two additional tags are used: ``-dev`` and ``-rc.x`` (i.e. ``v1.2.3-dev`` or ``v4.5.6-rc.0``)

 Upstream Branches
 ^^^^^^^^^^^^^^^^^